Gjáin in Þjórsárdalur Valley Upcountry Iceland - One of Iceland's Pearls of Nature

 Rauðá river (Red River) runs through here.
-There is a lovely waterfall in the river.
+A lovely waterfall in the river, Gjárfoss falls cascades into the gorge of Gjáin.
 It is small, but ever so beautifully framed by the surroundings.
-It is called Gjárfoss falls and cascades into the gorge of Gjáin.

-There is a short easy hike from the Viking settlement manor at Stöng to Gjáin and all of a sudden this beautiful fairyland opens up with waterfalls, columnar basalt and such lush vegetation.
+A relatively short easy hike from the Viking settlement manor at Stöng takes you to Gjáin - and all of a sudden this beautiful fairyland opens up with waterfalls, columnar basalt, and such lush vegetation.
 Here one can find angelica in abundance.

-A lot of people living in Iceland believe in elves and nature spirits.
-I am one of them.
+Some of us, who live in Iceland, believe in elves and nature spirits, including me.
 I sometimes sense the waterfall dwellers/spirits and I sensed the waterfall dweller/spirit very strongly at Gjárfoss and had a conversation with him.

-My husband took my photo in front of the waterfall, not knowing that I was engaged in deep conversation, and the outcome was beautiful as you can see from my photo by the waterfall :)
+My husband took my photo in front of the waterfall, not knowing that I was engaged in deep conversation with the nature spirit of Gjárfoss, and the outcome was beautiful as you can see from my photo by the waterfall :)

-This is a lava area and the lava can take on such beautiful form.
-There are several lava caves in Gjáin and all over there is columnar basalt and volcanic tuff.
+This is a lava area and lava can create such spectacular formations.
+Here you will find several lava caves and all over this area, you will find beautiful columnar basalt and volcanic tuff.

-Here we are located right by the central highlands of Iceland and one does not expect the landscape to be so breathtaking and lush here.
+Here we are located right by the central highland of Iceland and one does not expect the landscape to be so breathtaking and lush here.